polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 MACHINE=icicle-kit-es -R conf/initramfs.conf bitbake mpfs-initramfs-image
 ```

-The image generated frome the command above can be used to boot Linux with a RAM-based root filesystem from the on-board eMMC, an SD card,
-or an external QSPI flash memory device.
+The image generated from the command above can be used to boot Linux with a RAM-based root filesystem from the eMMC, an SD card, or an external QSPI flash memory device.

 For instructions on how to copy the image to the eMMC refer [here](#Copy-the-created-Disk-Image-to-flash-device), for instructions on how to transfer the image to the external QSPI flash memory refer [here](#Copy-the-created-Disk-Image-to-an-external-QSPI-flash-memory).